Anomalous decay rate of quasinormal modes in Schwarzschild-dS and Schwarzschild-AdS black holes: Scalar perturbations

-Now, in order to show the existence of anomalous decay rate of quasinormal modes, we plot in Fig. \ref{F1} the behaviour of the complex fundamental QNFs, for different values of the parameter $\ell$, and different values of the mass $m$ of the scalar field.
-The numerical values are in appendix \ref{tables} Table \ref{T1}.
-It is possible to observe that the imaginary part of these frequencies has an anomalous behaviour, i.e, the QNFs either grow or decay when the angular harmonic numbers $\ell$ increase, depending on whether the mass of the scalar field is smaller or larger than the critical mass, where $Im(\omega)_{\ell}=Im(\omega)_{\ell+1}$.
-Also, the behaviour of the real and imaginary part of the QNFs is smooth, and there is a slower decay of the mode when the mass of the scalar field increases.
+Now, in order to see the influence of the cosmological constant in the critical mass, we plot in Fig. \ref{F100} the behaviour of the fundamental QNFs, for different values of the multipole number $\ell$, and different values of the mass of the scalar field, but for a cosmological constant greater than the previous case $M^2\Lambda=0.11$.
+The numerical values are in appendix \ref{Tables2} Table \ref{T6}.
+We can observe that for a greater cosmological constant the value of the critical mass increases, this will be confirmed analytically in the next section with the WKB formula.

-In order to show the same anomalous behaviour for other overtone numbers, we plot in Fig. \ref{F11}, the imaginary and real part of the complex QNFs.
-Note that, the critical mass value increases when the overtone number $n$ increases, for $\ell \geq n$.
-The numerical values are in appendix \ref{tables} Table \ref{T3}.